BestTimesToVisit.com Logo

 transport

 Forget renting a car on Ambergris Caye; golf carts are the way to go!
-You can rent them by the day or week from numerous spots in San Pedro town.
-Just be aware that roads can be sandy and bumpy, especially outside of town, so a cart with decent clearance is a plus.
+You can rent them by the day or week from numerous spots right off the ferry dock in San Pedro.
+Just be aware that the roads can be bumpy and sandy, especially outside of town, so drive carefully and watch out for pedestrians and other golf carts.

 money